-This series offers one-half semester credit courses (20 hours of instruction) designed to meet the specific needs of graduate students.
+This series offers one-half semester credit courses (20 hours of instruction) designed to meet the specific needs of graduate being offered or consent of the Assistant Dean of Graduate Studies and Research (Faculty of

 The graduate student undertakes to study independently a topic not covered under regular electives or special topics courses.
 The student works under the supervision of a Faculty member to develop a proposal and the details of the study.
 Students should consult the Assistant Dean, Graduate Studies and Research in the Faculty of Education for more information.
+Prerequisite(s): Consent of the Assistant Dean of Graduate Studies